 Sylvester McCoy starts off with an absolute dump of a season.
 You can probably skip to the next season safely, but check out the final scene of Dragonfire, below.

 Time and the Rani - Skip - An embarrassment of an introductory episode.
 The best part is Sylvester McCoy playing spoons, if that tells you anything.

 Paradise Towers - Skip - I like parts of this.
 There are weird friendly cannibal ladies.
 And a Tom Hiddleston lookalike.
 Oddly enough, it was based on a story which was later remade as a film starring...Tom Hiddleston.
 The premise is okay.
 But it's all drenched in that terrible 80's Who dreck and over-acting.

 Delta and the Bannermen - Maybe - Soooo this one is really weird and probably an episode most people dislike, but I think it's fun.
-The Doctor and Mel end up in 1950s America at an odd hotel which is the center of a drama featuring several extraterrestrial visitors.
+The Doctor and Mel think they're going to 1950s Disneyland, but they end up at a Welsh hotel which is the center of a drama featuring several extraterrestrial visitors.
 It's possible that I liked it was because the rest of this season is dreadful, but it's the best of the early McCoy panto period for sure.

 Dragonfire - Skip - The main reason to watch this is that it's the exit for Mel and the entry point for the first really good companion we've had for ages: Ace McShane.
 The episode's not great, but Mel's goodbye is very good.
 McCoy delivers a touching speech.
 Watch the goodbye and the speech here.

 Finally!
 The downward trend begins to reverse itself.
 The Seventh Doctor has a great new companion and a show which seems to remember its history and its dignity.
 No more panto.
 Mostly.